-The following details apply to the Emergency Planning Zones (EPZ) for this mapped area.
+This mapped area is within the Province of Alberta.
+The following details apply to the calculated Emergency Planning Zones (EPZs) for this mapped area.

+Number of Surface Developments

 Immediate Reporting

 Name Contact Phone

-For immediate assistance, call 911 support you need, and your location and provide them with your name and on. contact details, the type of
+For immediate assistance cal support you need, and your I 911 and provide them with your nan ocation. ne and contact details, the type of

-Regulators
+Regulator

 Local Authorities

 Health Authorities